flyingoctopus/Mastonaut/README.md

+# About

+This is a fork of **Mastonaut** by @brunophilipe, whose original marketing page you can still look at [here](https://mastonaut.app).

+# Install

+To use it, you probably want a pre-built release.
+The current one is 1.4 and can be downloaded [here](https://github.com/chucker/Mastonaut/releases/download/app-1.4/Mastonaut-1.4.0.zip).

 # Build

+These are instructions for if you want to tinker with the code.

-The following instructions assume Xcode 14.1 on macOS 12.6.
+The following instructions assume Xcode 14.1 on macOS 13.0.1.

 ## Setup